Cookies on this website

 JOINING THE LAB

-We are always on the lookout for motivated people to join the lab.
+We are always on the lookout for motivated people to join our group.
 If interested, please make contact to discuss further (thomas.lanyon-hogg@pharm.ox.ac.uk).
 At the postdoctoral level, we are willing to support applications to fellowship programmes.
 At the PhD student level, recruitment is conducted via one of the Oxford University doctoral training programmes; please note that these programmes normally close in January each year.
 We particularly welcome interest from groups that are under-represented in scientific research.

 Our team